-New floors and walls have been added that allow you to theme your Sims houses as if they were from a certain period, there’s a medieval look, or a retro 50/60s look to a interpreted future theme, complete with teleports that act as stairs or spaceship like doors.
+New floors and walls have been added that allow you to theme your Sims houses as if they were from a certain period, there’s a medieval look, or a retro 50/60s look to an interpreted future theme, complete with teleports that act as stairs or spaceship-like doors.

 Roaches: Another annoying feature, they appear if your lot is dirty.
-If there’s dirty dishes or a lot of trash on the lot.
+If there are dirty dishes or a lot of trash on the lot.

 The Sims Deluxe Edition

 This SKU was introduced in 2002 and replaces The Sims, And the Livin It up Expansion pack since it combines content from the two games.
 This became the new base game as the previous titles were discontinued, and further deluxe bundles were introduced in specific markets that combined certain expansion packs, like Triple Deluxe which bundles House party and On Holiday.

 The neighborhood screen has been slightly altered with the top bar being added for use with future expansion packs (Hot Date and On Holiday)

 Deluxe Edition also comes bundled with the Sims Creator which is used for creating Sims faces for use in the game.
 You can also import a photo and paste it onto a Sims head for use in the game.
 Also, most downloadable objects that were released on the EA website were included, but not the downloadable families like the Hatfield’s or the Jones.
 Deluxe edition still ships with the premade sims, including the Mashuga’s from the Living It Up expansion.

 Version information and the build date